petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/optimizing-search-response-size.md

 ## Excluding the Source Field

 The `_source` field contains the original document body that was passed to the index request.
 This field is not itself indexed, but is stored and returned in the search response for each document.
-If you are encountering errors from a too large search response, you can exclude the `_source` field.
+If you encounter errors from a too large search response, you can exclude the `_source` field.

 To exclude the source field, you must set `fetchSource` to `false` in the [Advanced Configuration](search-blueprints-configuration-reference.md#advanced-configuration) of a blueprint: